X-Press Pearl: Independent review of MEPA assessment

+Pre-Existing Microplastics in Negombo Lagoon biota

+Subsequen studies of Negombo Lagoon biota reported widespread microplastic contamination in fish, shrimp, and mud crabs, but the particle types reported were largely fibres or filaments, fragments, films, and other non-pellet forms rather than nurdles attributable to the X-Press Pearl spill.
+A 2024 study of 157 commercial fish from 18 species, sampled between June 2022 and January 2023, found microplastics in 54.14% of gastrointestinal tracts; filaments were the dominant morphology in both gastrointestinal tracts and gills, and identified polymers included rayon, PET/polyester, polypropylene, polyethylene, and polyamide.
+A study of shrimp from the lagoon, sampled on 12 September 2022, found 415 microplastic items in Penaeus monodon and Penaeus indicus, mostly fibres, and reported that no nurdle particles were identified.
+A mud crab study of Scylla serrata, sampled between November 2022 and June 2023, found 1157 microplastic items in gills and gastrointestinal tracts, with filaments or fibres as the dominant type and rayon as the most prominent polymer.
+These studies are consistent with broader lagoon microplastic contamination from common sources such as fishing gear, textiles, packaging, and local waste inputs, but they did not demonstrate that contamination in fish, shrimp, or mud crabs resulted from ingestion of X-Press Pearl nurdles.

 NPR's Laurel Wamsley described the incident as an environmental disaster in June 2021.

 Health experts and MEPA also warned that there are possibilities for mild acid rains in Sri Lanka due to the emission of nitrogen dioxide.
 Sri Lanka authorities banned coastal fishing from Kalutara to Negombo, over contamination fears.
 About 5,600 one-day boats were unable to venture out and the government promised compensation.
 People were also urged by MEPA not to touch any debris from the container ship which is contaminated with toxic substances.

 A police complaint was made to investigate negligence.
 It was also assembling an expert panel to assess longer-term environmental damage.
 Dead fish and turtles continued to wash up on Sri Lanka's beaches and were examined to determine if their deaths were caused by the spill.
 Out of the 1,486 containers, 81 of those were regarded as toxic harmful dangerous containers inclusive of five tons of nitric acid.